V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

      * Save macro on the home screen.

    * SKR Pro / Marlin
      * You adjust by running "M666 Z0.5" the number is in millimeters.
-These numbers are counting down from 200, so 120 is further away than than 130.
+These numbers are counting down from 200, so 120 is further away than 130.
 Start by adjusting 0.2mm more than your difference.
      * Save with M500 after each adjustment
      * Home all three axis and check your work (go back to Step #2).